Judgment Acquitting Actor Dileep in the 2017 Actor Assault Case

 Several Controversies Surfaced During the Trial

-The trial became one of the longest-running cases in Kerala’s recent history.
-A total of 261 witnesses were examined, including many well-known personalities from the Malayalam film industry.
+A total of 261 witnesses, including some well-known cine actors, were examined.
 The investigation officer alone was questioned for 109 days.
 The court accepted 834 documents as evidence and examined two defence witnesses.
+Several prosecution witnesses turned hostile in the court.

 Reference